rbuerki/AWS-sagemaker-deployment/README.md

 1. Deployment (incl. hyperparameter-tuning)
 2. Updating Models
+3. Final project (deployment of a web app)

 See separate README files in the respective subfolders for details.

-The notebooks works with different features offered by Amazon's SageMaker service, including the following:
+The notebooks work with different features offered by Amazon's SageMaker service, including the following:

 - **Notebook Instances** provide a convenient place to process and explore data in addition to making it very easy to interact with the rest of SageMaker's features.